e271828e/Flight.jl/prototypes/kernel/README.md

 script, module and notebook-cell cases — are unaffected. `check.jl` defines its malformed test components at top level for exactly this reason.

-This is the local-scope sibling of the `using Flight` trap §11.1 already documents, and §11.1's shadowing check does not reach it: there is no parent-module binding to compare against, because the shadow is a local binding that disappears with its block.
-Recorded as row 164 with a candidate mitigation (reject a component that declares nothing and defines no stage — an inert component cannot be intentional), not built here.
+This is the local-scope sibling of the `using Flight` trap §8.1 already documents, and §8.1's shadowing check does not reach it: there is no parent-module binding to compare against, because the shadow is a local binding that disappears with its block.
+Ratified as D-164: a component that declares nothing and defines no stage is a build error — an inert component cannot be intentional — spec'd as the inert-component check in §8.1's stage register, raised as `DeadStage` at the probe (§9.3).
+Not built here.